janaiscoding/JanaIsCoding/README.md

-## 👋👩‍🎓 Hi there.
-I'm Jana.
+## 👩‍🎓👋 Hey, I'm Jana.

-- I'm a dedicated, organized, detail oriented engineering graduate. </br>
+- 🍀 Legend says if you are dedicated, organized, detail oriented and you love problem solving, there's no reason not to code! </br>
-- Currently looking for an entry-level front-end developer position.</br>
+- 👀 Currently looking for an entry-level front-end developer position.</br>
-- Motivated to be a valuable team member that can learn and adapt fast! </br>
+- 📈 Motivated to be a valuable team member that can learn and adapt fast! </br>
-- If you think I'd be a good fit for your team, feel free to reach out anytime!</br>

 ## ⚙️ Finished Projects
 - [Library](https://janaiscoding.github.io/library/)